DarrylHewitt/Project_4/README.md

 ## Decision Tree

+* The 'price' column was separated as the target variable ('y'), and the remaining columns were used as features ('X').

+* The dataset was split into training and testing sets using the train_test_split function.

+* Standard scaling was applied to the features using StandardScaler to normalize the data.

+* A Decision Tree Regressor model was created with the parameters: `Max_Depth = 15` and `random_state = 0`.

+* Once the model was trained and used to predict the test values, the model results were:
+  * R2 Score = 0.93
+  * MSE = 6128960.49

 ## Random Forest Regression

 * The 'price' column was separated as the target variable ('y'), and the remaining columns were used as features ('X').